GIDSOpenStandaarden/OpenPGO-Medmij-ImplementatieBouwstenen-Python-OAuth/docs/welcome.rst

 zg_resource_available
 ---------------------

-An coroutine that checks if resources are available for the current zorggebruiker, should return a boolean.
+An coroutine with signature :code:`(client_data:dict, **kwargs:various)->bool` that checks if resources are available for the current zorggebruiker .
 Is called when `Server.zg_resource_available <medmij_oauth.server.html#medmij_oauth.server.Server.zg_resource_available>`__ is invoked, with a dict containing at least the BSN of the zorggebruiker.

 .. warning:: BSN is added to the OAuthSession in response to the DigiD interaction `FLOW #7 <#id8>`__, this is not (yet) included in the Server class.
 If you are implementing a server make sure to update the OAuthSession after retreiving the BSN from DigiD.